aryahonraopatil/Secure-File-System/README.md

+# A Robust Secure P2P File-Sharing System

-# A robust secure file-sharing system
+A comprehensive overview of the secure peer-to-peer (P2P) file-sharing system.

-The file sharing system is described in detail below:

-● This is a P2P file system.
-● Users can create, delete, read, write, restore files.
+## Core Features:

+- **P2P Architecture**:
+  - The system fundamentally operates on a Peer-to-Peer architecture, ensuring decentralized data transfer and storage.

+- **File Operations**:
+  - Users have the ability to:
+    * Create files
+    * Delete files
+    * Read files
+    * Write to files
+    * Restore files

+- **Version Control**:
-● A client should always see the latest version of a file, or at least that a client should never see an older version of a file after it sees a newer one.
+  - Clients are always presented with the latest version of a file.
+They should never see an older version once they've accessed a newer one.

+- **User Permissions and Naming**:
-● Users should be able to set permissions on files and directories, which also requires that your file system be able to name users.
+  - Users can set specific permissions on files and directories.
+  - For effective permissions, the system is capable of uniquely naming users.

+- **Concurrency**:
-● The system should be able to deal with concurrent write and read.
+  - The system effectively handles concurrent read and write operations.

+- **Data Confidentiality and Encryption**:
-● File names (and directory names) should be treated as confidential.
-The data stored in each peer node should be encrypted.
+  - File and directory names are treated with confidentiality.
+  - Data stored on each peer node is encrypted.
-● The communication between Peer to Peer should be encrypted.
-● Users should not be able to modify files or directories without being detected unless they are authorized to do so.
-● A malicious file server should not be able to create or delete files or directories without being detected.
+  - Peer-to-Peer communications are encrypted for additional security.

+- **Integrity and Authorization**:
+  - Unauthorized file or directory modifications are detected.
+  - Only authorized users can make modifications.

+- **Malicious Activity Prevention**:
+  - Malicious servers are prevented from creating or deleting files/directories without detection.

+- **Logging**:
-● Incorporate a log into your file system to track each operation on yourserver.
+  - The system incorporates logs to track each operation.
-Using your knowledge from the first project, define features that will be used to detect attacks to your system.
-Generate logs with unauthorized access/modifications and logs with authorized access/modifications.
-Build your detector.
-● Define the vulnerability of your detector.
+  - Attack detection features are built based on these logs.
+  - Logs differentiate between unauthorized and authorized access or modifications.

+## Security and Detection:

+- **Attack Detection**:
+  - Features are in place to detect potential attacks on the system.
+  - Unauthorized access or modifications are logged and detected.

+- **Vulnerability Assessment**:
+  - Regular assessments are conducted to define and understand potential vulnerabilities in the attack detection system.